Neuroling/SPINCO_SINEEG/Guides/GUIDE_Github.md

 NOTE: if you *FORK* someones repository you will make a copy of it in your machine or github repo.
 That copy will be independent.
 If you *CLONE* a repository, you will copy it but changes on it will also go to the origin (e.g., Somebody Clones my repository, makes changes and then PUSH them to Github.
 I will then get some notification requesting to merge those changes with my version).
 So unless you are collaborating on some code it will be safer to just FORK and work on it independently.

+NOTE2: If you have data folders within your script folder you can add a file named ".gitignore" ( https://git-scm.com/docs/gitignore) specifying those folders containing data.
+This way when you PUSH to origin Github won't try to upload those files (else it will crash if you try to push too many files or too large).
+However, it may still be advisable to just have scripts in a separate folder and push the entire folder to Github (more clear workflow)...

 ![image](https://user-images.githubusercontent.com/13642762/198583754-c46e6bfa-e98a-4d59-a94d-f2d2fa1deb0a.png)